English

 • Talks & Publications

 • Amith S, Rajesh BS, Dutta S, Anandhi A. Sporadic bilateral carotid body paragangliomas.
 BMJ Case Rep. 2020 Aug 24;13(8):e237668. doi: 10.1136/bcr-2020-237668.
-PMID:32843396; PMCID: PMC7449354.

 • Jain A, Tajudeen M, Sreekanth A, Raj Kumar N. Comparison of Postoperative Port-Site Pain After Gallbladder Retrieval from Epigastric Versus Umbilical Port in Patients of Laparoscopic Cholecystectomy for Symptomatic Cholelithiasis: A Randomized Controlled Trial.
 Cureus.
 2021 Sep 18;13(9):e18087. doi: 10.7759/cureus.18087.
-PMID: 34692302; PMCID: PMC8523391.

 • Sreekanth A, Jain A, Dutta S, Shankar G, Raj Kumar N. Accuracy of Quick Sequential Organ Failure Assessment Score & Systemic Inflammatory Response Syndrome Criteria in Predicting Adverse Outcomes in Emergency Surgical Patients with Suspected Sepsis: A Prospective Observational Study.
 Cureus.
 2022 Jul 4;14(7):e26560. doi: 10.7759/cureus.26560.
-PMID: 35936141; PMCID: PMC9348436.

 • Vishal Prakash, Amith Sreekanth, Sasikanth Uddagiri, Sourav Chowdhury.
 Short-term and long-term outcomes of patients undergoing proximal splenorenal shunt surgery: A clinical analysis.
-Int J Med Pub Health 2025; 15 (1); 802-809. doi: 10.70034/ijmedph.2025.1.150.
+Int J Med Pub Health 2025; 15 (1); 802-809. doi:10.70034/ijmedph.2025.1.150.

 • Kodali Rohith, Manasvi Manasi, Sreekanth Amit, Anwar Saad, Wadaskar Siddhali, Saha Bijit, Naga Koduru Greeshma, Aziz Sabiha.
 Comparative Outcomes of Endoscopic and Percutaneous Biliary Drainage in Malignant Biliary Obstruction: An Updated Systematic Review and Meta-Analysis.
-Formosan Journal of Surgery :10.1097/FS9.0000000000000265, December 19, 2025. | DOI: 10.1097/FS9.0000000000000265.
+Formosan Journal of Surgery, December 19, 2025. doi: 10.1097/FS9.0000000000000265.

-• Amith S, Bheerappa N, Venumadhav T, Surya Ramachandra Varma G, Navakishore K, Phanikumar N*, Ashish B. Treatment with long term follow-up of solid pseudopapillary tumor of pancreas- A single center experience from India.
+• Abstracts: Amith S, Bheerappa N, Venumadhav T, Surya Ramachandra Varma G, Navakishore K, Phanikumar N*, Ashish B. Treatment with long term follow-up of solid pseudopapillary tumor of pancreas- A single center experience from India.
 Ann Hepatobiliary Pancreat Surg 2023;27 Suppl 1:S404 doi: 10.14701/ahbps.2023S1.EP-138.

 • Sreekanth A, Gunturi SR, Thumma V, Nagari B, Nekarakanti PK, Kishore N, Jonnavithula N. Correlation of staging and resectability of tumor by imaging, intra-operative findings and postoperative histopathology in periampullary and pancreatic tumors.
 HPB.
 2024 Jan 1;26:S345. doi: https://doi.org/10.1016/j.hpb.2024.03.702.